wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ﻿# Mods to Avoid
 ---

-In this section we will go list some of the popular mods that shouldn't be used for Fallout New Vegas or Tale of Two Wastelands, along with an explanation of the issue(s), and what to use instead.
+In this section we will go over some of the popular mods that shouldn't be used for Fallout New Vegas or Tale of Two Wastelands, along with an explanation of the issue(s), and what to use instead.

-## Any Bugfix/Unoffical Patch Mod

-Note that this only applies to TTW.
-If playing FNV, you need YUP and UPNVSE+.
-TTW however already contains its own bugfixes and has its own unofficial patch (YUPTTW).
-As a result, the FNV bugfix mods like YUP, Unofficial Patch NVSE, etc. will conflict with or break the fixes already included in TTW.

 ## Utilities to Avoid